gchure/phd/src/chapter_04/section_07_carbon_quality.md

-## Fold-change dependence on carbon quality
+## Fold-change Dependence on Carbon Quality

 Given *a priori* knowledge of the biophysical parameter values [@garcia2011; @razo-mejia2018] present in @Eq:foldchange_simple